personas

 —The Hendricks Institute

-The natural benefits of more people feeling free from fear, more of the time are so needed right now.
-We have to fight back against culture's demands on us sometimes.
+The natural benefits of people being liberated from fear is needed right now.
+Culture demands a lot of us sometimes so building capacity to show up fully resourced and able to respond healthily is vital.
 It’s not a perfect science and life will keep presenting challenges as we all know.
-But the ability to experience more of your authentic self and to express yourself joyfully out from under the burden of adaptive personas goes a long, long way towards building a life you're proud of.
+But the ability to experience more of your authentic self and to express yourself fully, out from under the burden of adaptive personas goes a long, long way towards building a life you're proud of.

 Guidance is invitational, for adults, and not a substitute for professional medical advice so if you think you need that, I can recommend someone.
 I am #notadoctor ;)